suneeta-mall/fable-flow/docs/getting-started/installation.md

 # Installation Guide

-This guide will help you install and set up Fable Flow on your system.
-Follow these steps to get up and running quickly.
+Install and set up Fable Flow on your system.

 ## System Requirements